 Interviewing has changed a lot in the last few years.
-Thanks to the Internet and social media most interviewers already know a lot about you before you ever walk through the door.
+Thanks to the Internet, most interviewers already know a lot about you before you walk through the door.
 Even the process of interviewing has changed a lot, and you’re more likely than ever to go on half a dozen different types of interviews before you ever get a job offer or enter negotiations for freelance work.
-At every step in the process you have to be able to showcase your ability to be the linchpin of the operation – someone who is endlessly resourceful, a great problem solver, and who excels in teamwork.
+At every step in the process you have to showcase your ability to be the linchpin of the operation.
+This is someone who is endlessly resourceful, a great problem solver, and who excels in teamwork.
 It’s far more than just putting together a decent resume and showing up in a power suit.
 Interviewing skills can make or break your career.

 You’re Going To Be Interviewing More Often Than Ever